Shoups/Getting-and-Cleaning-Data/Code_Book.md

 This file describes what the run_analysis.R script does.

-1.First set your working directory
+1. First set your working directory
-2.Checks whether the folder "UCI HAR Dataset" exists, if the folder does not exist a file will be downloaded under the name "UCI HAR Dataset.zip" 3.Then following txt files will be loaded into R:
+2. Checks whether the folder "UCI HAR Dataset" exists, if the folder does not exist a file will be downloaded under the name "UCI HAR Dataset.zip"
+3. Then following txt files will be loaded into R:

 x_test
 y_test